Arrest Report Details Fischer Trying to “Mislead Medical Personnel and Bystanders”

 Pécqueur died less than 48 hours later.

 Fischer, who is married to John Fischer, the Flagler County School Board member, was booked into the Flagler County jail Friday at 7:18 p.m. on a charge of leaving the scene of an accident, with a death involved—hit and run, in common parlance.
-Fischer was taken to the jail by her attorney, Steven Alexander, a posted $30,000 bond two hours later.
+Fischer was taken to the jail by her attorney, Steven Alexander, and posted $30,000 bond two hours later.

 The arrest report, written by Florida Highway Patrol Brian Wood, the lead investigator on the case, is a thoroughly detailed, systematic account of that investigation, revealing numerous details that had not been made public until now, including the clump of hair that had been caught in the shattered windshield of Fischer’s PT Cruiser, and the various ways Fischer “attempted to mislead medical personnel and bystanders at the scene of the events of the crash,” the arrest report states, “by leading them to believe that there had been no collision but that Mrs. Pecqueur had fallen.”